super-up/super_up_docs/docs/flutter/flutter.md

 ### Change app name,package,logo

+- each app must have `unique` package name so you must change it! to be accepted in the stores
 - this step should be done first before connect firebase
 - we will use this package [rename](https://pub.dev/packages/rename)
 - install by `flutter pub global activate rename`
 - to change package name `flutter pub global run rename --bundleId com.vchatsdk.vnotestarter` Example => `pub global run rename --bundleId com.XXXXXXX.XXXXXX`
 - to rename the app use `flutter pub global run rename --appname "YOUR APP NAME"`
+- to update logo just update the `logo.png` in assets folder the logo must be `png`
+- then run the code in the super_up_app `flutter pub run flutter_launcher_icons:main`

 ### Connect firebase